 If you haven’t already, right now is the perfect time to sign up to Voyant Alert!, the emergency alert system used by the Town of Canmore, Town of Banff, and the MD of Bighorn.

-You could also check out this useful wildland fire evacuation preparedness checklist from FireSmart Canada.
+And check out this useful wildland fire evacuation preparedness checklist from FireSmart Canada.